 Stuart is a photographer and global nomad who moved from the UK to Mallorca with his parents when he was just 8 years old.
 He lived for a while in London and Los Angeles before returning to the island to pursue his photographer career with his wife Britt Rohde.
 Over the last 20+ years they have built up a highly successful business, ranging from travel photography to yachts, interiors and lifestyle shoots.
 He has absolutely no connection with the footballer of the same name who infamously missed a penalty in the 1990 World Cup.

-Other contributing writers and photographers to our site include Rosanna de Lisle, Ros Belford, Gail Simmons, Honor Peters, Rachel Everett, Peter Myers, Michelle McDermott, Sophia Woods, Will Hide, Lucia Appleby, Anita Naik, Justin Fox, Lisa Tsering, Frances Bernon, Gemma Pitcher, Ticky Hedley-Dent, Sue Carpenter, Lanie Goodman, James Alexander, Arabella Daniells, Gordon Baker and Philip Worman.
+Other contributing writers and photographers to our site include Rosanna de Lisle, Ros Belford, Gail Simmons, Honor Peters, Peter Myers, Sophia Woods, Will Hide, Lucia Appleby, Anita Naik, Justin Fox, Lisa Tsering, Frances Bernon, Gemma Pitcher, Ticky Hedley-Dent, Sue Carpenter, Lanie Goodman, James Alexander, Arabella Daniells, Gordon Baker and Philip Worman.